fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Resources/v3.3.0/New-AzureRmADApplication.md

 ```

 ### -AvailableToOtherTenants
-The value specifying whether the application is a single tenant or a multi-tenant.
+Indicates whether the application is a single tenant or a multi-tenant.

 ```yaml
 Type: Boolean